duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

  Currently, we only support OBJ file with initial mesh as uv coordinates.
 Check out our [dataset](https://github.com/duxingyi-charles/Locally-Injective-Mappings-Benchmark) for some concrete OBJ and handle files.
  The generated `outFile` will have the format of our `input_file`.

- **Important**: TLC aims at the constrained embedding problem, so you should at least provide the indices of boundary vertices in the `handleFile`.

  To convert tetrahedron rest(source) and initial meshes to our input format, run

     ./convert_input_3D.py [restFile] [initFile] [handleFile] [outFile]